wjarvis2/wjarvis2.github.io/index.md

 ### Data Scientist

 I'm a data scientist from Maryland.
-I am currently a CFA Level 3 Candidate and am passionate about finance/statistics/sports.
+I am currently a CFA Level 3 Candidate and am passionate about finance, statistics, and sports.

 ### Projects